Bringing UX Design to FinTech

 Security

 Secondly, FinTech applications have a host of security requirements and protocols that other applications may not have.
-UX designers have to take these into account in order to minimise fraud, data breaches, or identity theft.
+UX designers have to take these into account to minimize fraud, data breaches, or identity theft.

 Complexity